Woman arrested in shooting of FSU professor

 Investigators say Katherine Magbanua, 31, helped arrange the murder of Daniel Markel amid a bitter custody dispute with his ex-wife, Wendi Adelson.

-After the couple divorced in 2013, Markel prevailed against the Adelson family's attempts to relocate Wendi and the two Markel children from Tallahassee to South Florida, where the Adelsons live, according to a probable cause affidavit.
+After the couple divorced in 2013, Markel prevailed against the Adelson family's attempts to move Wendi and the two Markel children from Tallahassee to South Florida, where the Adelsons live, according to a probable cause affidavit.

 Investigators described Magbanua as "the only tie" between the two accused shooters and the Adelson family.
 Sigfredo Garcia and Luis Rivera were charged with capital murder in May in Markel's death and are being held without bond.